ppy/osu-wiki/wiki/Legal/Privacy/en.md

 - Where you have expressly made information public
 - To fulfil your store orders
 - To process payments via payment processing providers like Paypal and Xsolla
-- To process your customer service tickets (we use [Enchant](https://enchant.com))
+- To process your customer service tickets, (we use [Enchant](https://enchant.com))
-- In order to improve our service, via error logging (we use [Sentry](https://sentry.io))
+- In order to improve our service via error logging, (we use [Sentry](https://sentry.io))

 ## Your rights and control

-As a user you have the right to migrate, update or delete your personal information.
+As a user, you have the right to migrate, update, or delete your personal information.
 This can be done primarily from the [user settings](https://osu.ppy.sh/home/account/edit), or where not available from a localised "Edit" feature on the relevant section of our site.
-In cases you wish to programmatically retrieve your full account data, please use our [public API](https://github.com/ppy/osu-api/wiki).
+In case you wish to programmatically retrieve your full account data, please use our [public API](https://github.com/ppy/osu-api/wiki).

-In many cases, user submissions such as forum posts and beatmaps can be deleted on an individual basis.
+In many cases, user submissions, such as forum posts and beatmaps, can be deleted on an individual basis.
 You will find delete buttons directly associated with the items that can be deleted.

 You have the option of deleting your account from our service.
 Please note that this is currently a manual process and may take several days to complete ([contact us](mailto:privacy@ppy.sh) to file a request).
 In the case of account deletion, portions of your public contributions may remain intact, as detailed in "Information we collect".